NICMx/Jool/doc/usr/mod-run-464xlat.md

 ## Expected Packet Flow

 This is the normal flow an IPv6-sourced packet would traverse.
-It's a typical stateful NAT64 flow and the Dual Translation presented in this configuration will not interfere with it: Notice we've chosen 64:ff9b::/96 as _BT_'s NAT64 prefix:
+It's a typical stateful NAT64 flow and the Dual Translation presented in this configuration will not interfere with it: Notice we've chosen 64:ff9b::/96 as _PLAT_'s NAT64 prefix:

 ![Figure 3 - Normal Stateful Flow](images/flow/464-normal.svg)